32 Team Building Games Your Whole Team Will Love

 Give each team member a piece of paper.
 Instruct them to write down, at the top of the sheet, a problem they have at work.
 Make sure to tell them it shouldn’t be directed at a specific person.
 These should be complaints about procedure, product, or some other non-human problem they’ve observed or believe exists.

 Next, have them write below that, leaving a slight space, two things they think causes that problem (again, not mentioning specific people but finding a way to focus on systems, ideology, or procedures that people use).
 Draw a line from the two ideas up to the main problem, much like a family tree structure.
 Then have them break down those two ideas further, two for each, as far as they can go.
 The idea is to figure out what small things have led to the big things.

-The exercise could stop here, allowing the team members to simply enjoy personal discovery, or they results could be discussed as a group to see if there were small underlying problems that popped up on multiple problem family trees.
+The exercise could stop here, allowing the team members to simply enjoy personal discovery, or their results could be discussed as a group to see if there were small underlying problems that popped up on multiple problem family trees.

 Purpose: To help team members to see the real problems they deal with, and what causes them, not as specific people who cause trouble, but as often seemingly small issues that mix with other small issues to create larger problems.

-Team Building Game #31: Triangulate Your Place
+31. Triangulate Your Place

 Assemble all but one of your team members in the shape of a triangle.
 They should be facing into the triangle, standing side by side to create the outline of the shape.

 Take the remaining member and place them inside the triangle.
 Let them choose to face whatever direction they want to, and instruct your team to remember exactly where they were in relation to the spinner.
 They should note who they were standing next to, and how they fit into the triangle shape based on where the spinner is facing.